yasharzavary/tkinterBetterLook/README.md

 * all functions have default value that can make you a good default GUI

 i wish that this project help you to develop faster and better in your projects.

+*note: after some updates it will change to the library and you can have it with PIP*